mathbouchard/GenModelGem/README.md

 Installation package requirements

-* run brew doctor and make sure that you don't have any unlink packages
+* run brew doctor and make sure that you don't have any unlink packages and that you have all the necessary write permissions (according to brew doctor)
+* cbc depends on : cloog gfortran gmp isl libmpc mpfr.
+They should be installed along cbc, but if some of them are already installed make sure they don't have any pending problem in brew doctor.
 * brew tap homebrew/science
 * brew tap dpo/coinor
 * brew install cbc